wp-plugins/stripe-woocommerce-addon/readme.txt

 02. Screenshot 2 - Admin Settings of Addon
 03. Screenshot 3 - Checkout Page Form
 04. Screeensho 4 - This plugin passes Order Id in stripe meta and billing email in description.
+05. Screenshot 5 - This shows a partial refunded amount of order with charge & refund ID with charge id passed to order.
+06. Screenshot 6 - This shows how refund appears on stripe dashboard

 == Installation ==

-1. Upload 'stripe-woo-commerce' folder to the '/wp-content/plugins/' directory
+1. Upload 'stripe-woocommerce-addon' folder to the '/wp-content/plugins/' directory
 2. Activate 'Stripe Woocommerce Addon' from wp plugin lists in admin area
 3. Plugin will appear in settings of woocommerce
 4. You can set the addon settings from